max-amb/pernel/README.md

 4. **Boot Image**
    - Creates a FAT image (`esp.img`) with `EFI/BOOT/BOOTX64.EFI` → done with QEMU with OVMF

-##### Development Process
-At the beginning, maybe pangea kinda time, we spent 10 minutes struggling with no c standard library, what the hell?
-It turns out, we imported the libraries the wrong way round.
-Next, what a beautiful error, there was missing library?!
-No, we missed the `-c` flag in our `Makefile` for approximately half an hour.
-Then, we were on the home stretch, but the `InitializeLib` function was missing :(.
-How?
-I swore I included it?
-Oh, a missing, underscore.

 ### Integration
 ```
 [Our Code] <--> [UEFI] <--> [QEMU (simulated hardware)]